meine-stadt-transparent/meine-stadt-transparent/readme.md

 You should now have a usable instance!

 Finally, create a daily cronjob with the following.
-This will clear the oparl cache, import changed objects from the oparl api and then notify the users.
+This will import changed objects from the oparl api and then notify the users.
 Also make sure that there is a cronjob for certbot.

 ```
 docker-compose run --rm django ./manage.py cron